-In addition to initiatives, service enhancements, and network management, Region V Systems also provides overall system coordination in a number of areas in partnership with providers, consumers, community hospitals, local coalitions, housing providers, landlords, local schools, vocational/employment agencies, advocacy organizations, criminal justice, county services, the Department of Health and Human Services, probation, law enforcement, community youth-serving agencies, and other stakeholders.
+Region V Systems provides overall system coordination in partnership with providers, consumers, community hospitals, local coalitions, housing providers, landlords, local schools, vocational/employment agencies, advocacy organizations, criminal justice, county services, the Department of Health and Human Services, probation, law enforcement, community youth-serving agencies, and other stakeholders.
+Five areas of System Coordination are provided: Prevention System Coordination, Housing Coordination, Consumer Coordination, Emergency System Coordination, and Youth System Coordination.
 System Coordination brings individuals/agencies together to plan, strategize, prioritize, reach solutions, and monitor to ensure services are accessible, available, and that duplication of efforts are minimized.

 The FYI Program’s primary areas of focus are to: